 The template business case is a practical tool based on, and to be used alongside, the commissioning guidance for lymphoedema services published in March 2020.
 Although the template business case focuses on the commissioning of services for adults living with and beyond cancer, it can be used for the commissioning of all lymphoedema services, whether cancer related or not.

 Lymphodema services can be commissioned at a Sustainability and Transformation Plan (STP) or local area level.
 Our cancer team recommends that a comprehensive lymphoedema service is commissioned at STP level.
 This service should align with STP objectives and have the appropriate support for implementation.
 We believe this approach will be the most sustainable, will deliver better economic benefits, and will ultimately produce better outcomes for patients.

-The service specification is a practical tool based on, and to be used alongside, the commissioning guidance for lymphoedema services published in March 2020, and the business case.
+A service specification is a practical tool based on, and to be used alongside the commissioning guidance for lymphoedema services published in March 2020, and the business case.
 It describes all aspects of a good lymphoedema service and can be adapted for local use.

 Community of practice report

 A key recommendation of the Commissioning Guidance for Lymphoedema Services for Adults Living with and Beyond Cancer was to ‘scope the feasibility of developing a pan-London Lymphoedema Network to provide peer support, disseminate knowledge and skills, share good practice and improve research and development opportunities.’